Skip to content

 Complete the following steps:

-1. Create a file that's called loadbalancer.yaml.
+1. Create a file named loadbalancer.yaml.

-2. Set type to LoadBalancer as shown in the following example:
+2. Set type to LoadBalancer, as shown in the following example:

 cat <<EOF > loadbalancer.yaml